Thursday, December 8, 2011

 Clarence Peters

 In the course of research into life in New York in the Roaring '20s, I came across an article in an old newspaper that mentioned the killing of a cocky young sailor named Clarence Peters.
-His last name alone caught my eye, since its my own, but there was also something about the sailor's sad, yet handsome, face staring back at me from the rotogravures in dozens of newspapers trumpeting his violent death that made me stop and read on.
+His last name alone caught my eye, since it's my own, but there was also something about the sailor's sad, yet handsome, face staring back at me from the rotogravures in dozens of newspapers trumpeting his violent death that made me stop and read on.
 It turns out that Clarence Peters, who was born in Haverhill, Massachusetts, was shot to death at nineteen, and left on the side of an isolated road near the Kensico reservoir outside Valhalla in Westchester County on March 15, 1922.

 Rather than being dumped, his body had been carefully laid out on the ground.
 This would prove to be one of the many curious details swirling around his slaying that added to its unique air of mystery and suspense.
 For if someone is shot to death at close range, the victim doesn't usually drop to the ground and lie down as if he were about to take a nap.
 The body falls rapidly and splays out in several directions and at various angles.